-ZIP is a one of the most common method to create a compressed archive file that was created in 1989.
-Since linux unzip is used widely in the world today, then you can see it everywhere on the internet.
-In this article, I will show you how to use unzip command in Linux.
+ZIP is one of the most common methods for creating a compressed archive file that was created in 1989.
+Since Linux unzip is used widely in the world today, you can see it everywhere on the internet.
+In this article, I will show you how to use the unzip command in Linux.

 Install unzip linux

-Firstly, make sure unzip package is already installed on your system, you can use ‘which unzip‘ command to check.
-The most moderm Linux distribution come with unzip support but no harm in verifying it by reinstall unzip.
+Firstly, make sure the unzip package is already installed on your system.
+You can use the ‘which unzip‘ command to check.
+The most modern Linux distributions come with unzip support, but there is no harm in verifying it by reinstalling unzip.

-Use this command to install unzip on Ubuntu or debian based distribution.
+Use this command to install unzip on Ubuntu or Debian based distributions.

 sudo apt install unzip

 Once you have done the above command, let’s start to unzip a zip file in Linux.

 There are two ways to unzip a zip file on Linux: unzip file via command line or unzip file via GUI.

 Using the unzip command on the terminal is the easiest way and it’s very simple.
 In the directory containing the zip file, use this command:

 There is a problem when you extract a zip file from the current directory.
 That’s not a pretty thing, because you may move those files to another directory after extracting them.